-A prescription unit is the amount that will be dispensed unless it is limited by the drug manufacturer's packaging, dosing instructions or Medica's medication request guidelines.
-This includes quantity limits that are indicated on Medica's Drug List.
+A prescription unit is the amount that will be dispensed unless it is limited by the prescription drug manufacturer's packaging, dosing instructions or Medica's prescription drug request guidelines.
+This includes quantity limits that are indicated on the Drug List.
 Copayment or coinsurance amounts will apply to each prescription unit dispensed.